JHU-ORGO-PILOT/FA25-Orgo-Greenberg/README.md

 # FA25 - PILOT Learning for Organic Chemistry - Greenberg

-Welcome to the website for Differential Equations PILOT at the Johns Hopkins University.
-To access the webpage, use [this link](jhu-ode-pilot.github.io/FA25).
+Welcome to the website for Organic Chemistry 1 (Greenberg) PILOT at the Johns Hopkins University for the Fall 2025 semester.
+To access the webpage, use [this link](https://jhu-orgo-pilot.github.io/FA25-Orgo-Greenberg).